 Films about science or even pseudo-science can be powerful tools in the classroom.
-Jenna Stevens from the CISCI project provides a toolkit for using the film Erin Brockovich in chemistry and ecology lessons.
+Heinz Oberhummer and Markus Behacker from the Cinema and Science project provide a toolkit for using the film Deep Impact.

 From a homemade thermometer to knitting needles that grow: here are some simple but fun experiments for primary-school pupils to investigate what happens to solids, liquids and gases when we heat them.

 Adrian Dow originally wanted to be a bank manager but is now a mathematics teacher.
 He explains to Marianne Freiberger how his enthusiasm for teaching developed - and what his plans are for the future.

 The StandardBase project has produced 72 standard analytical procedures used in industry and adapted for use by students in schools and colleges via the Internet.
 Ken Gadd and Luca Szalay explain the goals and the use of StandardBase products.